Kasperjoergensen3/MLOps_project/README.md

 ### Project goal

-The overall goal of this project is to apply the methods we have learned in class to create an agile and reproducable DL project.
+The overall goal of this project, for group MLOps29, is to apply the methods we have learned in class to create an agile and reproducable DL project.
+Specifically we want to classify between 4 classes of brain tumors - pituitary, glioma, meningioma and no-tumor.
+This will be done using the dataset of MRI images of brains described below.
+Using this dataset we will finetune a pre-trained image-transformer model to classify these 3 different types of brain tumors and no-tumors.

-### DL model

-We will demonstrate the use of these methods by finetuning a pretrained image-transformer model to classify different types of brain tumors (or non brain-tumors) based on MRI images.

 ### Framework

-For the project we will use a pretrained model from [Huggingface-Transformers](https://huggingface.co/docs/transformers/index) and finetune it for our classification task.
+For the project we will use a pre-trained model from [Huggingface-Transformers](https://huggingface.co/docs/transformers/index) and finetune it for our classification task.

 ### Data

-We use the dataset [MRI-Images-of-Brain-Tumor](https://huggingface.co/datasets/PranomVignesh/MRI-Images-of-Brain-Tumor) which is a HuggingFace Dataset and therefore it is allready split into a training set with 3760 images, a validation set with 1070 images and a test set with 537 images.
+We use the dataset [MRI-Images-of-Brain-Tumor](https://huggingface.co/datasets/PranomVignesh/MRI-Images-of-Brain-Tumor) which is a HuggingFace Dataset and therefore it is already split into a training set with 3760 images, a validation set with 1070 images and a test set with 537 images.

+### Models
+We intend to perform an image classification task on the MRI brain images data using transformers.
+The models we will use from the Transformers framework are yet to be determined but possible options are BEiT, Conditional DETR and Swin Transformer.

 ### Project flowchart